Woonoord Atatürk: Early years

 During the first few years, the number of residents in the complex never exceeded 180.
 The construction sector fell behind the expected growth and there was a lack of projects and therefore little demand for workers.
 This led to 50 workers living in the complex being fired in August 1967.
 The municipality considered filling the empty rooms with students, tourists, elderly people or policemen.
 In the meantime, multiple shipbuilding companies in the Netherlands were looking for staff abroad.
 After finding some workers in Italy and Yugoslavia, a delegation of the Nederlandsche Dok en Scheepsbouw Maatschappij went to visit Turkey.
 Here they toured Ankara, Istanbul and İzmit, and found 136 Turkish men after 20 days.
 In total, around 200 people were taken to Amsterdam with a charter flight; only at Schiphol Airport were they informed of their definitive destination as they were assigned to Damen Verolme in Rotterdam or Nederlandsche Dok en Scheepsbouw Maatschappij.
 The Turkish workers assigned to the Nederlandsche Dok en Scheepsbouw Maatschappij were also moved to Atatürk.
-A football team, named Ataspor, was formed in 1968 and played in the courtyard of the complex.
-They played against the teams of other migrant complexes.
+A football team, named Ataspor, was formed by the residents in 1968 and played in the courtyard of the complex against the teams of other migrant complexes.
 By 1972, around 260 Turkish immigrants lived inside the complex.